-All debts for inclusion in the bankruptcy process must be proven by filling in the following form - Proof of Debt Form (which will open at bottom of the screen)
+All debts for inclusion in the bankruptcy dividend payment process must be proven by filling in the Proof of Debt form.
+This form should only to submitted when requested to do so.

 The main provisions of bankruptcy law are contained in the following Acts: